I don’t need SEO!

 This might be considered a slightly grey technique, but definitely help gets you some solid content.
 Once you know the keywords you want to rank for, plug it into Google and see what articles show up at the top of the results.
 After you have a couple articles to choose from, take each link and plug them into the SEO Analysis Tool.
 This tool will help you identify the weaknesses of an article, giving you an opportunity to use their content to come up with a similar article, minus the weaknesses.
 You can then use this new and improved content to help generate links to your site, maybe even by targeting sites that are already linking to your competitors content that you just improved.

 StumbleUpon is still a popular way for people looking to learn something new.
-By doing a paid stumble, you’re putting your awesome content in front of potential tweeters, bloggers, or otherwise that might be willing to link back to you.
+By doing a paid stumble, you’re putting your awesome content in front of potential tweeters, bloggers, or others that might be willing to link back to you.
 And the other major plus side is that it’s incredibly cheap, like 10 cents per click.
 Go here for more information.

 Find Link Roundups